Plant Nutrients and Their Roles

 Calcium helps form the compounds that makeup part of cell walls, which in turn, strengthen the plant structure.
 Calcium deficiencies occur most often in acidic, sandy soils from which calcium leaches via rain or irrigation water.

 Calcium builds yields indirectly by improving root growth conditions and stimulating microbial activity: molybdenum availability and uptake of other nutrients.
-Calcium helps balance organic acids within the plant as well as activates several plant enzyme systems.
+Calcium helps balance organic acids within the plant and activates several plant enzyme systems.

 Calcium stimulates root and leaf development and affects the uptake and activity of other nutrients.
 Calcium helps enable nitrogen-fixing bacteria that form nodules on the roots of leguminous plants to capture atmospheric nitrogen gas and convert it into a form plants can use.